vega/react-vega-lite/README.md

 Convert Vega Lite spec into React class conveniently, inspired by this [tutorial](https://medium.com/@pbesh/react-and-vega-an-alternative-visualization-example-cd76e07dc1cd#.omslw1xy8) by @pbeshai

+If you are looking for a way to use `react` with `vega-lite@3.x.x`, please use `react-vega-lite@6.0.1`.
+It has the same API with `react-vega-lite@2.x.x`.

+There is no version `3-5` for `react-vega-lite`.
+(Version 3 is published but broken, so does not really count.)

+`react-vega-lite@2.x.x` is updated to bump `react-vega` version.

-`react-vega-lite: 1.x.x` was update with breaking changes to support Vega-Lite 2.0, which is still in beta.
+`react-vega-lite@1.x.x` was update with breaking changes to support Vega-Lite 2.0, which is still in beta.
-If you are looking to use React with Vega Lite 1.x, please use `react-vega-lite: 0.0.1`.
+If you are looking to use React with Vega Lite 1.x, please use `react-vega-lite@0.0.1`.

 ## Examples